adobe/elixir-styler/README.md

 ## Where is Sourceror?

-This work was inspired by earlier large-scale rewrites of our codebase that used the fantastic tool called [`Sourceror`](https://github.com/doorgan/sourceror/).
+This work was inspired by earlier large-scale rewrites of an internal codebase that used the fantastic tool [`Sourceror`](https://github.com/doorgan/sourceror/).

-The initial implementation of Styler used Sourceror, but Sourceror's AST-embedding comment algorithm causes Styler to be too slow to use as a normal formatter.
+The initial implementation of Styler used Sourceror, but Sourceror's AST-embedding comment algorithm slows Styler down to the point that it's no longer an appropriate drop-in for `mix format`.

 Still, we're grateful for the inspiration Sourceror provided and the changes to the Elixir AST APIs that it drove.

 The AST-Zipper implementation in this project was derived mostly from Sourceror's implementation.